 - PHUG for views as an alternative to PHP+HTML

-- ES2015 transpiled to JS using Babel
+- CoffeeScript 2 for JS (ES6 ready)

-- SCSS for CSS
+- Sass for CSS

 You could decide to use plain languages, just by renaming (and rewriting) your files.

 Wordless functions which require filenames as arguments, such as will always require extension-less names and they will find your files whatever extension they have.